sybrew/the-seo-framework/readme.txt

 TODO implement "@hook wp_action" in every function with a callback.
 	-> If something is a callback of a hook AND something else, we may want to depict that differently?
 		E.g.: @hook ~ wp_action
+	-> Then, we can remove unused variables (often tagged with "Unused.").

 TODO move THE_SEO_FRAMEWORK_DISABLE_TRANSIENTS and THE_SEO_FRAMEWORK_DEBUG to define.php
 	-> Deprecate 4.3.0 tsf()->the_seo_framework_debug